Epicmanpreet01/NOVA/README.md

 #Functions of the assistant

--It can answer your queries\n
+-It can answer your queries\
--It can play/pause songs for you\n
+-It can play/pause songs for you\
--It can open applications on your device or websites\n -It can play videos on youtube\n
+-It can open applications on your device or websites\
+-It can play videos on youtube\
--It can send messages, do basic calls or video call for you on youtube\n
+-It can send messages, do basic calls or video call for you on youtube\

 #APIS you need to make it work properly

--GROQ API\n
+-GROQ API\
--Spotify developer API\n
+-Spotify developer API\